LASER: Language Model Regression for Semi-Structured Workflow Resource and Runtime Estimation: Experimental Results

+We evaluate \ourmethod\ against human experts, historical maximum records on ChipDV workloads; for GHARuntime, we compare our approach with competitive tabular regressors: XGBoost \citep{chen2016xgboost}, Light GBM \citep{ke2017lightgbm}, and TabPFN-v2.6 \citep{hollmann2025tabpfn} \footnote{TabPFN-v2.6 checkpoint is released on March 24th 2026 along with no technical report or paper.
+We cite the journal version of TabPFN to compromise this situation.}.

-\subsubsection{In-Distribution Performance}
+\subsection{In-Distribution Performance}

+We evaluate \ourmethod\ on two datasets sampled from the ChipDV workflow database with different schema: ChipDV-Repetitive (87{,}616 jobs, $\approx$64\% ones matching historical records), and a more challenging one ChipDV-Unseen (74{,}968 jobs, none of which can be found in the database). both dataset jobs are uniformly sampled from the same chip project within 10-day time window.
+We further slpit 80\% data for training, 10\% for validation, and 3{,}000 held-out examples for benckmarking, leading training and testing data to follow the same distribution.

-As shown in \cref{tab:results_combined}, the fine-tuned LLMs significantly outperform the traditional baselines across both datasets. \cref{fig:scatter-gemma-12b-dst-1} illustrates Gemma-3-12B predictions on dataset 1, demonstrating generalization across target value range.
-Furthermore, we observe a clear scaling law within the model architecture.
-Increasing the parameter from 270M to 12B for Gemma-3 yields an improvement in performance, characterized by lower MAE and higher Pearson and Spearman correlation coefficients.
-The larger models (Gemma-3-12B and Qwen-3-8B) achieve the highest fidelity, confirming that sufficient prior knowledge is essential for our task.
+As shown in \cref{tab:results_combined}, \ourmethod\ significantly outperform human experts and historical check across both datasets. \cref{fig:scatter-gemma-12b-dst-1} illustrates Gemma-3-12B predictions on ChipDV-Unseen, demonstrating \ourmethod's generalization across differnt metric value scales.
+We further observe the scaling law between model size and prediction accuracy: the two largest models, Gemma-3-12B and Qwen-3-8B, achieve the best performance across all targets.